 This is where you create the shape and style of your wooden bowl.
 Your outside dimension and shape will determine the inner shape of the bowl.

-Working on the outside of the first bowl, I liked the diameter and depth, but wanted something a bit different than a curved bowl.
-So I shaped the bowl in three distinct sections.
+Working on the outside of the first bowl, I liked the diameter and depth but wanted something a bit different than a curved bowl.
+So I shaped the bowl into three distinct sections.
 To turn the outside of the bowl I used a 3/8ths inch bowl gouge and my spindle gouge.
 Do not use the spindle gouge on the inside of your bowls.
 The bevels are ground differently and will not support your cuts.

 My first bowl had a tenon of about 1/4”.
 It split off of the lathe when I first reversed the bowl.
 I reattached the face plate and turned a 1/2″ tenon and that held much better although I would now have a shallower bowl.
 That is why one of my three burn lines disappeared!
-So with a better tenon this is how my bowl is turning out.
+So with a better tenon, this is how my bowl is turning out.

 Turn the inside of the bowl

 I forgot that flipping the bowl around and mounting it by the tenon will make the bowl go out of round.
 I had shaped and finished some burn lines on the bowl.
 After I had flipped the bowl I realized that I had to true the bowl again.
 This resulted in removing most of the burn lines!
-However it was easy enough to use a skew chisel to make the grooves and burn the line with wire a second time.
+However, it was easy enough to use a skew chisel to make the grooves and burn the line with wire a second time.